Graduate Education Committee Co-Chairs:

 Student Learning Outcomes

-1. Demonstrate ability in scientific method/research; ability to independently approach the design and execution of experiments addressing a research problem in a robust way.
+1. Develop experience in application of the scientific method to research problems in contemporary Biology.
+For M.S. students, this will be expected to culminate at program conclusion in a basic knowledge of how to approach the design and execution of experiments addressing a research problem in a robust way.

 2. Possess knowledge of their subfield sufficient to formulate and address contemporary research questions.